AammarTufail/Biol217-2024/Tutorial_Day2.md

 Note, that every job script starts with the directive **#!/bin/bash** on the first line.
 The subsequent lines contain the directive **#SBATCH**, followed by a specific resource request or some other job information

 After the lines with the SBATCH settings, pre-installed modules can be loaded (if required).
 If in doubt, a list of these can be called with < **module av** >.
 At the end of the job script, one finally specifies the program call.
-In order to adjust resources at a later date the line <**jobinfo**> is added to the script.
+To adjust resources at a later date the line <**jobinfo**> is added to the script.
 This will generate a report on requested and used resources within the stdout file.

 ### Batch parameters